Amund-Fremming/tero-platform/Tasklist.md

 - [ ] Make it a static table / json file loaded from startup
 - [ ] Use a bitmap for storing consents on the user profile rather than a own table for lookups (No need for realations and joins)
 - [ ] Push notifications/alterts/mail?/sms?

+**Notifications**
+- [ ] Model a solution for storing alerts
+- [ ] Remove notifications after some time to store data storage
+- [ ] endpoint for admins to create alerts

 **Cleanup/refactor**
 - [ ] Better handling for ServerErrors (Rows not affected, cache error)